Stakers-space/staking-scripts/mullvad/enable_tailscale/README.md

 ### How does it work?
-Internet traffic is go through a netfilter list.
+Internet traffic is go through `nftables` rules.
 Utilities then customize the traffic through a rules in the nft.
 All nft rules can be listed through command `sudo nft list ruleset`.
 Within the list:
 - Mullvad VPN client manages rule `table inet mullvad` (It's added on connection and removed on disconnection)
 - This shell utility manages rule `table inet mullvad-tailscale` (It's added on activation and removed on deactivation)